Nearly Minimax Optimal Offline Reinforcement Learning with Linear Function Approximation: Single-Agent MDP and Markov Game: Notation Table and Comparisons

 \textbf{Offline RL with function approximation.} For RL problems with linear function approximation, \citet{jin2021pessimism} designs the first pessimism-based efficient offline algorithm for linear MDP.
-After that, \citet{min2021variance} considers the linear mixture MDP and designs a novel offline algorithm which incorporates the variance information of the value function to improve the sample efficiency.
+After that, \citet{min2021variance} considers offline policy evaluation problem under linear MDP and designs a novel offline algorithm which incorporates the variance information of the value function to improve the sample efficiency.
 This technique is later adopted by \citet{yin2022near}.
 However, \citet{min2021variance, yin2022near} depend (explicitly or implicitly) on an assumption that the data samples are independent across different time steps $h$ so they do not need to handle the temporal dependency, which considerably complicates the analysis.
 Moreover, such an assumption is not very realistic when the dataset is collected by some behavior policy by interacting with the underlying MDP.
 Therefore, it remains open whether we can design computationally efficient algorithms that achieve minimax optimal sample efficiency for offline learning with linear MDP.
 Beyond the linear function approximation, \citet{xie2021bellman, uehara2021pessimistic} propose pessimistic offline RL algorithms with general function approximation.
-However, their works are only information-theoretical since they require an optimization subroutine over the general function class which is computationally intractable in general.
+However, their works are only information-theoretic as they require an optimization subroutine over the general function class which is computationally intractable in general.